ILIAS-eLearning/ILIAS/docs/configuration/postgresql.md

 In `Database Host` enter `localhost` and in `Database Name` your created PostgreSQL database name.
 In `Database user` and `Database Password` enter your PostgreSQL user and password.

+#Hint
+The PostgresSQL support in ILIAS is experimental so may some database actions will fail!